Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Vikings stats and trends

-- Minnesota has eight wins against the spread in 15 games this season.

-- This year, the Vikings won ATS in their only game as an underdog of 7 points or more.

-- Minnesota's games this year have hit the over on nine of 15 set point totals (60%).
+- Minnesota's games this year have eclipsed the over/under in 60% of its opportunities (nine times in 15 games with a set point total).

-- When Minnesota records more than 21.6 points, it is 7-4 against the spread and 5-6 overall.
+- When Minnesota scores more than 21.6 points, it is 7-4 against the spread and 5-6 overall.

-- The Vikings have turned the ball over 13 times, 13 fewer times than the Packers have forced turnovers (26).
+- The Vikings have 13 giveaways this season, while the Packers have 26 takeaways.

 Home and road insights

-- Away from home, Minnesota is 3-5 overall and 5-3 against the spread.
+- In away games, Minnesota is 5-3 against the spread, and 3-5 overall.

-- Away from home, the Vikings have one win ATS (1-1) as 7-point underdogs or more.

-- In six of eight road games this year, Minnesota has hit the over.
+- This season, in eight away games, Minnesota has hit the over six times.

 Powered by Data Skrive.